ararati/ferret-image-editor/README.md

 - and other features...

 #### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details.

 Copyright (c) 2020 Ararat Poghosyan